 Social Services Program Manager, Tennessee

 At Provide, our central driving value is the belief in the fundamental and inherent worth of all people—including those who cause us discomfort.
 Often, this discomfort is a product of stigma: the negative view we hold of people because of a certain quality or circumstance.
 Stigma sits at the forefront of our work in providing abortion referrals trainings, as well as in the work of many of our partner sites, which includes domestic and sexual violence, family planning, HIV, and substance use disorder.
 Only by recognizing and working against stigma can we create systems that can truly provide patient-centered care for our clients.
-To that aim, we’re introducing a six-part blog series on stigma – how it shows up in health care and social service delivery; how to identify signs and symptoms of stigma at the individual, environmental, and structural levels; how to identify stigmatizing behaviors; and how individuals can help to remove stigma from their workplace.
+Our blog series on stigma discusses how it shows up in health care and social service delivery; how to identify signs and symptoms of stigma at the individual, environmental, and structural levels; and how individuals can help to remove stigma from their workplace.

 In seeking to identify where stigma might be present in your professional setting, it can be helpful to think about stigma as occurring at three levels:

 Individual: from the individual provider who is interacting with the patient/client

 Environmental: from the immediate environment where health care and social services are delivered (the community or clinic in which you practice is also part of the environment)

 Structural: from the immediate policies and procedures that guide how health care and social services are delivered (this can include individual organizations, as well as local, state, and federal laws and policies)